 This service honours the members of Melbourne University Regiment (MUR) who have made the ultimate sacrifice.
 It also celebrates the contribution of the next generation of MUR graduates.

-Today part of the 8th Brigade, the unit is responsible for training officers and soldiers of the Army Reserve.
-It has a long history dating back to 1884.
-It began as D Company, 4th Battalion of the Victorian Rifles, and was also known as the University Company.
+The unit is responsible for training officers and soldiers of the Army Reserve and today is part of the 8th Brigade.
+It has a long history dating back to 1884 when it began as D Company, 4th Battalion of the Victorian Rifles.
+It was also known as the University Company.
 General Sir John Monash was a Colour Sergeant of this unit before taking a commission in the militia.